Care at NUH

 HIIT activities (high-intensity interval training)

 HIIT involves bursts of intense exercise alternated with recovery or low-effort periods.
-This includes activities like running and cycling.
+This includes activities like HIIT work-outs or intervals of sprinting and cycling.

-Very intense HIIT sessions can lead to a rise in blood glucose due to the release of stress hormones.
-During these activities, symptoms like sweating, palpitations and giddiness may mimic hypoglycaemia.
-Monitoring your blood glucose is essential to distinguish these exercise-related symptoms from true hypoglycaemia.
+Very intense HIIT exercise can lead to a rise in blood glucose due to the release of stress hormones.
+During these activities, you may also experience symptoms that mimic hypoglycaemia like sweating, palpitations and giddiness.
+A blood glucose check will help you distinguish these exerciserelated symptoms from true hypoglycaemia.

 Resistance exercise or strength training